fbpx

 The Jeep Wrangler is not a Sport Utility Vehicle

-When I envision what it would be like to drive a convertible, I see myself driving down a long strip of paved road, with the top down and the wind blowing through my hair.
+When I imagine driving a convertible, I picture myself cruising down a long stretch of paved road, with the top down and the wind blowing through my hair.

-And if I were to put myself in the driver seat of a Jeep Wrangler, I envision myself slowly climbing up precarious terrain in a rugged, all-wheel-drive off-road machine.
+If I were behind the wheel of a Jeep Wrangler, I’d envision myself slowly navigating rugged, uneven terrain in a robust, all-wheel-drive off-road machine.

-This system has worked for years, and consumers have expectations when choosing one class of vehicle over another.
+This system has functioned well for years, creating consumer expectations when they choose one class of vehicle over another.

-But what happens when a car manufacturer decides to market their car for heavy duty purposes, but follows the safety design rules of a convertible?
-What happens when consumers expected a rugged, durable machine but drives off the lot something less capable?
+What happens, though, when a car manufacturer markets a vehicle for heavy-duty use but adheres to the safety design rules of a convertible?
+What if consumers expect a rugged, durable machine but drive off the lot with something less capable?

 The usual Advertisement of the wrangler consists of the vehicle perched upon a boulder with a mountain in the background.
 Rock climbing is a sporty adventure, it requires the right tools to get it done safely.
 We can see a great amount of ground clearance of the Wrangler.
 Consumers expect the utility of the Wrangler to be effective in these situations.